Fiat 3000

-The Fiat 3000 was the first tank to be produced in series in Italy.
+The Fiat 3000 (also called F-3000) was the first tank to be produced in series in Italy.
 It became the standard tank of the emerging Italian armored units after World War I. The 3000 was based on the French Renault FT.

 History

 Although 1,400 units were ordered, with deliveries to begin in May 1919, the end of the war caused the original order to be canceled and only 100 were delivered.
 The first Fiat 3000s entered service in 1921 and were officially designated as the carro d'assalto Fiat 3000, Mod.
 21 (Italian for "Fiat 3000 assault tank, Model 21").
 Tests of the Model 21 revealed that the armament, consisting of two 6.5 mm machine guns, was inadequate, and adoption of a 37 mm gun as main armament was urged.

 The up-gunned version of the 3000, armed with a 37/40 gun, was tested in 1929 and was officially adopted in 1930 with the designation of carro d'assalto Fiat 3000, Mod.
 30. The Model 30, in addition to its improved armament, also differed from the Model 21 in that it had a more powerful engine, improved suspension, different engine compartment silhouette, and the external stores were stowed differently.
 By turning the engine sideways for the first time (a principle still used on Russian tanks today) after slightly widening the hull, Italian engineers were able to make the fighting compartment much less cramped and the tank shorter and lighter at the same time.
 Some Model 30s were also produced with two 6.5 mm machine guns as main armament, as on the Model 21, in lieu of the 37 mm gun.
 A limited number of Model 21 vehicles were exported to Albania, Latvia (6 in 1926), Hungary, and Abyssinia (Ethiopia) prior to 1930.

 The designations of these tanks were changed prior to the outbreak of World War II, in accordance with the identification system that was adopted throughout the war by the Italians.
 The Model 21 was redesignated L5/21, and the Model 30 was redesignated L5/30.